On some formality criteria for DG-Lie algebras: Introduction

 In our proposed extension of item (2) for formality (Theorem~\ref{thm.formalitytransfer}), the cohomology graded Lie algebras $H^*(L)$ and $H^*(M)$ are replaced with suitable Chevalley-Eilenberg cohomology groups.
 In particular we shall prove that if $f\colon L\to M$ is a morphism of differential graded Lie algebras, with $M$ formal and $f\colon H^2_{CE}(H^*(L),H^*(L))\to H^2_{CE}(H^*(L),H^*(M))$ injective, then also $L$ is formal.

-In doing this we have been deeply inspired by a paper by Kaledin \cite{kaledin}, where it is explained what is the ``right'' obstruction to formality of a DG-algebra, together with a paper by Bandiera \cite{bandierakapra} where it is proved that homotopy abelianity is equivalent to the degeneration at $E_1$ of the natural spectral sequence computing the Chevalley-Eilenberg cohomology.
+In doing this we have been deeply inspired by the papers \cite{kaledin,lunts}, where it is explained what is the ``right'' obstruction to formality of a DG-algebra and by \cite{bandierakapra}, where it is proved that homotopy abelianity is equivalent to the degeneration at $E_1$ of the natural spectral sequence computing the Chevalley-Eilenberg cohomology.

 The paper is organized as follows: in Section~\ref{sec.CEspectral} we introduce the Chevalley-Eilenberg complex of a differential graded Lie algebra as the natural generalization of the classical Chevalley-Eilenberg complex of a Lie algebra \cite{CE}; here the choice of signs of the differential is purely teleological and made by taking into account the sign convention used in the definition of d\'ecalage maps given in Section~\ref{sec.formalityDGLA}.
 Such a complex admits a natural filtration giving a cohomology spectral sequence.